ccoutant/gabi-stage/docsrc/elf/03-sheader.rst

     Implementations need not support this flag.

 ``SHF_COMPRESSED``
     This flag identifies a section containing compressed data.
-SHF_COMPRESSED applies only to non-allocable sections, and cannot be used in conjunction with SHF_ALLOC.
+In ET_EXEC and ET_DYN files, SHF_COMPRESSED cannot be used in conjunction with SHF_ALLOC.
 In addition, SHF_COMPRESSED cannot be applied to sections of type SHT_NOBITS.
-    See "Compressed Sections," below.
+See :ref:`Compressed-Sections`, below.

 ``SHF_MASKOS``
     All bits included in this mask